A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Experiments

-\textbf{Adversaries}.
-We consider three types of adversaries on MNIST: targeted poisoning as in label-flipping~\cite{biggio2011support}, untargeted poisoning as in the blind multiplicative adversaries~\cite{bernstein2019signsgd}, and free-riders.
-In each experiment, we evaluate RFFL against one type of adversary, and the proportion of the adversaries is 20\% of the honest participants.
+\textbf{Adversaries.} We consider three types of adversaries on MNIST: targeted poisoning as in label-flipping~\cite{biggio2011support}, untargeted poisoning as in the blind multiplicative adversaries~\cite{bernstein2019signsgd}, and free-riders.
+In each experiment, we evaluate RFFL against one type of adversary, and we test two proportions of the adversaries~(to the honest participants), 20\% and 110\%.
 For targeted poisoning, the adversary uses `7' as labels for actual `1' images, during their local training to produce `crooked' gradients.
-For untargeted poisoning, we consider three sub-cases separately: 1) the adversary re-scales the gradients by $-100$; 2) the adversary randomizes the signs of the gradients element-wise; and 3) the adversary randomly inverts the values of the gradients element-wise.
-For free-riders, we consider a simple type of free-rider who uploads gradients randomly drawn from the [-1, 1] uniform distribution.
-We conduct experiments with adversaries under two data splits, the `uniform' split and the `powerlaw' split.
-The experimental results are with respect to the `uniform' split and the results for `powerlaw' split are included in the appendix.
+For untargeted poisoning, we consider three sub-cases separately, the adversary: 1) re-scales the gradients by $-100$; 2) randomizes the element-wise signs; or 3) randomly takes the element-wise reciprocals.
+For free-riders, they upload gradients randomly drawn from the $[-1, 1]$ uniform distribution.
+We conduct experiments with adversaries under UNI and POW for illustration purpose.

-\textbf{Model and Hyper-Parameters}.
-For the MNIST experiments, we use a convolutional neural network.
-The hyperparameters are: local epochs $E=1$, batch size $B=16$, and local learning rate $lr=0.15$ for number of participants $P=5$ and $lr=0.25$ for $P=\{10, 20\}$, with exponential decay $\gamma = 0.977$, the reputations of the participants are initialized equally to be $0$, the reputation fade coefficient $\alpha = 0.8$ and a total of 60 communication rounds.

-Further details on experimental settings, model architecture, hyperparameters, the hardware used and runtime statistics for all experiments are included in the appendix.
+\textbf{Hyper-Parameters.} We set the reputation threshold to $\beta= 1 / (3N)$, the moving average coefficient $\alpha = 0.95$ and the gradient normalizing constant $\gamma=0.5$ for MNIST, $0.15$ for CIFAR-10, and $1$ for MR and SST.
+The interpretation for $\beta = 1/ (3N)$ is that each participant~(in order not to be removed from $R$) should contribute at least $1/3$ of their individual proportion which is $1/N$ as there are $N$ participants.
+Further details on hyperparameters, hardware resource, and runtime statistics are included in Appendix~\ref{sec:A1}.